Jabber Zeus: Operation Trident Breach

 In September 2009, the Federal Bureau of Investigation (FBI) obtained a search warrant for a server in New York that was suspected of being tied to the Jabber Zeus enterprise.
 The server was discovered to contain the crew's chats, which the FBI began monitoring.
 Shortly thereafter, they began to share information from the chats with Russia's Federal Security Service (FSB) and the Security Service of Ukraine (SBU).
 Penchukov was identified around this time; he had sent a message on July 22 containing his newborn daughter's name and weight, which was correlated with Ukrainian birth records.
 In April 2010, the crew became aware that they were being monitored, possibly tipped off by a corrupt SBU agent, but continued to send messages using the compromised server for a time.

 The FBI organized Operation Trident Breach, a collaboration between the FBI, FSB, SBU, and police agencies in the UK and the Netherlands, in 2010 to capture the leaders of the Jabber Zeus group.
 The operation was mainly coordinated in June 2010, at a house owned by SBU director Valeriy Khoroshkovskyi, with the agencies planning to arrest the suspects on September 29 of that year.
 However, the operation was pushed back several times, eventually to October 1, at the request of the SBU, by which point they had lost track of Penchukov.
 Penchukov had been tipped off about the upcoming operation and had gone into hiding.

 Between September 30 and October 1, 2010, Operation Trident Breach was executed, resulting in the arrest of 39 US citizens, 20 UK residents, and five Ukrainians.
 There were no arrests in Russia.
 The operation had started a day early in response to reports that Penchukov and other suspects had been tipped off.
 Among the arrested were Kulibaba and Konovalenko, who were convicted in the UK in 2011, then extradited to the US in 2014, and Klepikov, who was not extradited due to the Ukrainian constitution's prohibition on extraditing citizens and eventually let go along with the other arrested Ukrainians.
 Penchukov, leveraging his connections with Ukrainian president Viktor Yanukovych and local authorities in his hometown of Donetsk, managed to get the charges against himself dropped.
 Despite the escape of several key members, the syndicate was disrupted and effectively shut down by the operation.
+Some members of Jabber Zeus moved on to other enterprises; Penchukov worked in the coal industry until 2014 and became a leader of another ransomware organization, Yakubets helped found the "Evil Corp" malware group, and Bogachev pivoted to working with his new project, Gameover Zeus.